 According to the HSE, event planners can only consider health and safety concerns that can be anticipated on the event site, they are responsible for ensuring the health and safety of employees where it’s reasonably possible - but if something happens that could not be predicted then employers are absolved of responsibility.
 Be sure to provide the tools, training, and safety measures and equipment to keep your staff safe at all times.

-SHOES FOR CREWS (EUROPE) Ltd has the footwear that gets you home safe, with revolutionary slip-resistant outsoles, designed with your industry in mind.
+SHOES FOR CREWS (EUROPE) Ltd has the footwear that gets you home safely, with revolutionary slip-resistant outsoles, designed with your industry in mind.
 Many of our popular styles meet more than the minimum ISO standards - sometimes by up to four times the minimum - to ensure the highest safety standards for you and your event staff.
 View our latest test results below.